justincredible/prefab-shapes/README.md

 ### Circumscribing circle

-The circle's center, relative to the bottom edge of the polygon, and the radius can be determined by positioning the bottom of the face on the x-axis as well as symmetrically with respect to the y-axis.
+The circumcircle's center, relative to the bottom edge of the polygon, and the radius can be determined by positioning the bottom of the face on the x-axis as well as symmetrically with respect to the y-axis.
 With this positioning we know three vertices of the polygon,